Keyboard shortcuts

 would retain ... unhandled messageA process can stop while messages remain in its mailbox.Continue until queued messages are handled or avoid queuing them.

-mailbox_bound must be no greater thanThe mailbox bound exceeds the admitted limit.Lower the bound.
+mailbox_bound must be no greater thanThe mailbox bound exceeds the validated limit.Lower the bound.

 Runtime Errors